Path of Exile 2: Desecration Crafting Guide

 Regal Orbs are less reliable overall, but can be great in one very specific circumstance, a Magic Item with Only a Defence (Armour, Evasion, Energy Shield) and a Resistance roll.
 This is because a Perfect Regal Orb, in combination with the Omen of Homogenising Coronation, will almost guarantee a very good modifier that matches one of these two.

-Ensure the Omen is active if attempting this method; without it, we are very likely to turn any item we’re attempting to craft into a useless brick.
+Ensure the Omen is active when applying the Regal Orb if attempting this method; without it, we are very likely to turn any item we’re attempting to craft into a useless brick.

 The only catch here is that this is only super consistent for Helmets without any STR requirement.
 This is because most armour pieces also have modifier to reduce the duration of various Elemental Ailments, or in Armour’s Case, Armor applies to Elemental Damage.
-These are generally less desirable modifiers compared to Resistance or even Deflection.
+These may be less desirable modifiers compared to Resistance or even Deflection.

 Step 3: Applying Desecration